shuaijiang/BlogSource/leetcode_reverse_bits.md

-title: Leetcode: Reverse Bits
+title: LeetCode Reverse Bits
 date: 2015-03-22 22:18:25
 tags: leetcode
 ---

-#Description
+# Description
 Reverse bits of a given 32 bits unsigned integer.

 For example, given input 43261596 (represented in binary as 00000010100101000001111010011100), return 964176192 (represented in binary as 00111001011110000010100101000000).